On topology changes in quantum field theory and quantum gravity: The ground state of quantum gravity

 The entire procedure looks extremely similar to the way in which one gets the corrections of the effective action for matter fields in quantum field theory in curved space-times.
 There, one also starts by separating the fields into a background and a fluctuating contribution.
 The difference seems just to be that in string theory, one expands the fields in Taylor series around the background while in usual field theory, one expands the action around the background of the fields.

 However, both procedures do not determine the background.
-The conclusion of this would be that after computing the effective action from the Taylor expansions, one would have to make a further path integral of the effective action resulting from string theory.
-And this path integral would then have to go over all classical "background metrics" $ g_{\mu\nu} $, similarly as in Hawking's calculation for the perturbatively evaluated amplitude of quantum gravity in \cite{foam}.
+The conclusion of this would be that after computing the effective action, one has to make a further path integration.
+The integrand would then be the effective action of string theory, and the functional integral would go over all classical "background metrics" $ g_{\mu\nu} $, similarly as in Hawking's calculation for the perturbatively evaluated amplitude of quantum gravity in \cite{foam}.

 Since Einstein's action and higher curvature terms appear in the effective action of both gravity coupled to the effective action from matter fields and string theory, some of results of this section then apply also for string theory, if one carries out an integration over all backgrounds, although the higher curvature terms would be different.
 One gets different coefficients in the scaling factor and of course the effective actions of the matter fields would be different in the sense that, for example the coefficients by which they depend on the Euler characteristic would differ.